gnu-octave/gnu-octave.github.io/README.md

     bundle exec jekyll build

-from the repositories root directory will build a complete static website into the subdirectory `_site` using this information (this directory is ignored by Mercurial and will be created on first build).
+from the repository root directory will build a complete static website into the subdirectory `_site` using this information.
+This directory is ignored by Mercurial and will be created on first build.

 Especially for development, it is beneficial to watch the changes locally before pushing any changes.
 Jekyll provides a local webserver by typing